-Since February 2008 the South African Pagan Rights Alliance’s (SAPRA), the South African Pagan Council (SAPC), the Correllian Nativist Tradition South Africa (CNTSA), and CAM have been designated as religious organisations in terms of and in accordance with section 5 (1) and (2) of the Civil Union Act (Act 17 of 2006) and each religious organisation has appointed Pagan ‘religious marriage officers’ who are legally empowered to conduct both religious / civil marriages and civil unions, for both heterosexual and same-sex couples.
+Since February 2008 the South African Pagan Rights Alliance’s (SAPRA), the South African Pagan Council (SAPC), and the Correllian Nativist Tradition South Africa (CNTSA), have been designated as religious organisations in terms of and in accordance with section 5 (1) and (2) of the Civil Union Act (Act 17 of 2006).

 * If you have played a part in the birth of the public Pagan movement in South Africa please contact me.
 I’d like to help you tell your story.

 To date – up to and including the 2001 Census – there is no accurate census of the number of Pagans in South Africa.
 Official government Census’s have not listed Paganism as a census choice.
 It may be assumed that Pagans, who registered for the 2001 Census, were collectively lumped with ‘others’ under either one of these listed figures: